Socialization/training: Brady is a love, and is good with kids. He could use more obedience training. He loves to

 Leash trained: He should use a Gentle Leader harness.
 He’s very big and strong.
 He is very active on the leash and can be challenging to walk without more training.

-Activity Level: Like most setters, Dallas is playful outside and laid back inside.
+Activity Level: Like most setters, Brady is playful outside and laid back inside.
 He loves a comfy couch, lying in the sun, and sitting by the wood stove!
 He enjoys being outside in the snow.
 He will stop almost any activity to have his ears scratched!
 He enjoys chasing tennis balls, but doesn’t always bring them back.

 Fence: We have an Invisible Fence.
 He was already familiar with the IF, and learned it immediately.
 For safety, a sturdy fence or Invisible Fence is needed.
 He could be easily trained to a fenceless electronic collar system.

-Behavior: Dallas has spent most of his life in a family setting.
+Behavior: Brady has spent most of his life in a family setting.
 He was turned over to A & B because his family had an infant who was allergic to him.
 He bonds to his people quickly, and likes to be with them.
 He is very calm inside, and is generally active outside.
 He is very interested in squirrels.

 Foster Comments: Brady is a very sweet boy who needs a permanent home to enjoy for the rest of his life.
 He acts younger than 8 years old, and has a lot of life left in him!
 He is very loving and seeks attention from his people.
-Dallas is very enthusiastic about riding in the car, but is not a good passenger unless he is harnessed in.
+Brady is very enthusiastic about riding in the car, but is not a good passenger unless he is harnessed in.
 He can be quite talkative, making sounds inside, outside and when in the car.
 He has a rather high bark for a dog his size.
 He can get triggered when my other dogs are barking.
 We have recently tried a citronella collar with him with great success.

 Foster Location: New Haven, Vermont